What is blepharoplasty?

 The result

-Rejuvenated eyes: The removal of excess skin and fatty bags eliminates the tired, weighed-down appearance of the eyes.
+Rejuvenated eyes: the removal of excess skin and fatty bags eliminates the tired, weighed-down appearance of the eyes.
 The eyelids regain their tone, giving the eyes a younger, more alert appearance.